Learn / Blog / Article

 To make qualitative surveys successful:

-Ask open-ended questions: you’ll learn more from open-ended questions than you will from yes/no or multiple-choice questions.
+Ask open-ended questions: you’ll learn more from open-ended research questions than you will from yes/no or multiple-choice questions.
 When it comes to qualitative feedback, you want to learn what customers really think—and to hear them explain it in their own words.

 Avoid leading questions: it’s easy to guide customers toward an answer.
 For example, if you’re redesigning your website and ask, '”How easy was the checkout process?” you’ve already planted the word 'easy' in their head.
 It would be better to ask, “Describe your experience during checkout” or “How easy or hard was it to check out?”